sanjeevai/Creating_Customer_Segments/README.md

 This project is designed to give a hands-on experience with unsupervised learning and work towards developing conclusions for a potential client on a real-world dataset.
 Many companies today collect vast amounts of data on customers and clientele, and have a strong desire to understand the meaningful relationships hidden in their customer base.
 Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.

-Things you will learn by completing this project:
+Things I have learned by completing this project:

 How to apply preprocessing techniques such as feature scaling and outlier detection.